Amiberry is an optimized Amiga emulator, for ARM, ARM64, x86_64 (macOS and Linux) and RISC-V platforms.

 sudo apt install cmake libsdl2-dev libsdl2-ttf-dev libsdl2-image-dev libflac-dev libmpg123-dev libpng-dev libmpeg2-4-dev libserialport-dev libportmidi-dev

 Or if you’re using an Arch-based distro (e.g. Manjaro), the relevant package names are these (these include the

 dev versions by default):

-Alternatively, you can compile the latest version of Amiberry from source yourself.
+Alternatively, you can of course compile the latest version of Amiberry from source yourself.
 To do that, follow these steps:

-Please consult the relevant Wiki page for the full list of available platforms.
-You can also check the Makefile for a full list of supported platforms.
+Please consult the relevant Wiki page for the full list of available platforms, as there are many (and separate for 32-bit and 64-bit ones).
+Alternatively, you can also check the Makefile itself for a full list of supported platforms.